gmtev/CodeFlow/README.md

 - Cloudinary used for image uploads (5 mb validation limit).
 - Integrated Markdown for the Question/Lecture/Section textfield.
 - Asynchronous operations (sending a greeting upon registration and a goodbye email upon profile deletion using MAILJET).
-- Over 10 tests written.
+- 13 tests written (remove the signals for profile creation which send greeting emails to new users while testing).

 ## Required External APIs and Secret Keys